2012 Gayari Sector avalanche: Speculation about causes

 Experts advanced various theories as to the cause of the disaster.
 The president of the Alpine Club of Pakistan, Manzoor Hussain, suggested that a piece of the main glacier had broken off and obliterated the camp.
 However, retired Pakistani Colonel Sher Khan said that the disaster was likely a landslide caused by heavy precipitation, not an avalanche: "In this case, a huge flood of water is coming down from the sky and creates a lot of mud and loose earth on the mountain.
 Mostly boulders, mud, and water ran down the mountain."
 He predicted that freezing temperatures would have hardened the mass of snow and debris, complicating digging efforts.

 A Pakistani newspaper article using Pakistan Meteorological Department data accused India of carrying out extensive military activities that caused the avalanche.
 The article cited the melting of ice at the terminus of the Siachen Glacier and suggested that large carbon deposits from Indian military activity led to increased solar radiation as one of the prime causes of the incident.
-However, there are no Indian troops within 15 km of either the avalanche site or the avalanche source basin, and no part of the Siachen Glacier itself is within 30 km of the avalanche site, separated from the Siachen system by the 5000 to 7500 meter high Saltoro Ridge.
+However, there are no Indian troops within 15 km of either the avalanche site or the avalanche source basin, and no part of the Siachen Glacier itself is within 30 km of the avalanche site, which is separated from the Siachen system by the 5000 to 7500 meter high Saltoro Ridge.
 A study by a non-governmental organization revealed poor waste collection mechanisms by Indian forces, almost entirely located in the Siachen Glacier basin, who produce 1000 kilograms of waste a day that is packed in drums.
 These drums of waste are thrown in crevasses, at the rate of about 4000 drums a year.
 However, the avalanche site is 15 km west of any part of the Siachen basin, near the Gayari (Ghyari) River just below the Bilafond La, neither of which flow from or connect with the Siachen Glacier system.

 Another conspiracy theory involves the use of the Indian KALI project to melt the ice of the slope to cause the avalanche known by the codename Operation Whitewash, though no strong sources have been reported on the topic.
-However, on 14 July 2018 Parliament asked Indian current government, whether there is any proposal to induct KALI 5000 in the armed forces and the former Defence Minister of India Manohar Parrikar replied in written to the Lok Sabha that, "The desired information is sensitive in nature and its disclosure is not in the interest of national security" Government also refused to give any information of testing KALI laser weapon.
+However, on 14 July 2018, Parliament asked the Indian government whether there was any proposal to make use of KALI 5000 in the armed forces.
+The former Defence Minister of India Manohar Parrikar replied in writing to the Lok Sabha that, "The desired information is sensitive in nature and its disclosure is not in the interest of national security."
+The Government also refused to give any information of testing KALI laser weapon.